toltalchaos/shop-os/README.md

 # TODO:

+- properly remove sensitive information from being displayed to the screen (order tracking)
 - add background and set colours to other pages
 - add site design options such as branding figures/images
     - 2 options for site logos - large - small